takayuki-miura0203/docker-puppeteer-sample/readme.md

 # docker-puppeteer-sample
-sample code of puppeteer on docker
+Sample code of puppeteer on docker.

 ## environment
-everywhere only if docker is enabled.
+Everywhere only if docker is enabled.

 ## exec
 ### using docker only